MRT4R1KUL1SL4M/MRT4R1KUL1SL4M/README.md

 ---

 ### 🚨 Automated Detection of Fake Job Advertisements in Bangladesh via Machine Learning Approaches
-- Proposing a machine learning framework to detect fraudulent job postings
+- Research focused on detecting fraudulent job postings using machine learning techniques
-- Focused on real-world datasets within the Bangladesh job market
+- Built and evaluated predictive models on Bangladesh-based recruitment datasets
-- Impact: Enhancing job security and reducing online recruitment fraud
+- Aimed at improving online job security and reducing recruitment scams
+- 🏆 Accepted at the ECCT Conference and published in a Taylor & Francis Book Series
-- Status: 🟡 Submitted
+- Status: 🟢 Accepted & Published

 ---